Places to Visit Within 50 Miles of Brookings

-Explore the habitat of over 800 free flying butterflies from around the world.
-Meet scorpions, tarantulas, frogs and more.
-This Sioux Falls attraction is open year round.
+Explore the habitat of over 800 free-flying butterflies from around the world.
+Meet scorpions, tarantulas, frogs, and more.
+The Butterfly House & Aquarium has the only public saltwater aquarium in the Dakotas.
+This Sioux Falls attraction is open year-round.

 The Center for Earth Resources Observation and Science offers guided tours Monday through Friday.
 Learn how EROS began and discover what they do.
 View a large-format camera that was actually in space, a half-scale model of the Landsat 7 Satellite and satellite imagery from around the world.